crsnbogdan/TOP-dynamicUI/README.md

 TO DO:
 - implement slider
-    - create functions to go to the next and previous slide and link them to DOM elements
+    - link DOM arrows to their corresponding functions to be able to switch slides
     - make slider responsive

 TECHNOLOGIES USED: HTML, CSS, JS, NPM, Webpack, ESLint, NPM Prettier Module